NAMIBIA’S UNTOUCHED NORTH

 Day 9 | Epupa Falls, Namibia

 In the morning, you will visit a Himba village, where you will not only learn more about the culture and traditions of these proud people, but also get an insight into their everyday lives.
 Most striking is the intense red colour of the women’s bodies.
 By using a paste of butter fat, ochre powder and wood ash, they dye their hair and protect their skin from the sun.
 You also cannot help but to admire their intricately braided hair and their gorgeous jewellery, made from iron, copper and shells.
 In the afternoon, you will join a walk along the Kunene River accompanied by a Himba guide.
 He will explain the different vegetation found in the region and you might even see a crocodile lounging in the sun.
-After about 2-3 hours you will head back to your lodge.
-You will stay another night at Omarunga Lodge.
+After about 2-3 hours you will head back to the Omarunga Epupa Falls Camp.

 Breakfast | Dinner